- Help Your Child Develop and Learn

 - Informally – Express your concerns to the Early On® Coordinator for your county, if you have concerns that you cannot resolve with your Service Coordinator.

 - Mediation/Facilitation – If you don’t think you are being listened to, you can get an independent organization to help.
-Michigan Special Education Mediation Program (MSEMP) has free services (no cost to families or the school/Early On®) to help work out your differences.
-MSEMP can provide a neutral facilitator to run a meeting (this is called facilitation) and also offers mediation to resolve disputes related to special education and early intervention services.
+Special Education Mediation Services (SEMS) has free services (no cost to families or the school/Early On®) to help work out your differences.
+SEMS can provide a neutral facilitator to run a meeting (this is called facilitation) and also offers mediation to resolve disputes related to special education and early intervention services.

-- Formal Complaint – If you think your rights have been violated or that the law is not being followed, you have the right to file a complaint with the Michigan Department of Education (MDE).
-Parents worry about filing a complaint.
-There are organizations that can help you through the process, including Michigan Alliance for Families at 1-800-552-4821, Michigan Protection and Advocacy Services (MPAS) at 1-800-288-5923, or your ISD’s Compliance Officer.
+- Formal Complaint – If you think your rights have been violated or that the law is not being followed, you have the right to file a state complaint or request a due process hearing.
+Parents might worry about filing a complaint.
+There are organizations that can help you through the process, including Michigan Alliance for Families at 1-800-552-4821, Disability Rights Michigan at 1-800-288-5923, or your ISD’s Compliance Officer.

 Knowing and advocating for your rights is an important part of helping your child grow and learn!